 Why do bad things happen?

 We live in a world permeated with sin.
-Because of that and since the devil is the prince of this world, as the Bible says, bad things happen to good people.
-But consider this.
-A lot more good has happened to people who love God in Jesus than bad.
+Because of that, and since the devil is the prince of this world, as the Bible says, bad things happen to good people.
+However, a lot more good has happened to people who love God in Jesus than bad.
 Read Psalm 90 and 91.
 And consider how God can turn the bad things into good for those who love God (Romans 8:28).

 What do you wear to church?

-We wear jeans and shirts, dresses, slacks, some wear hats and gloves and/or masks, and everything in between.
+We wear jeans and shirts, dresses, slacks, hats, gloves and everything in between.
 It doesn’t matter what you wear, it only matters that you are here.